-As we approach the peak of the holiday season, delivery drivers are seeing increases in the already unusually high number of deliveries needed.
-While more deliveries mean more money for the delivery drivers, it also means drivers are at greater risk of getting hurt.
+As we approach the peak of the holiday season, the number of deliveries made by delivery drivers each day is significantly higher than other times of the year.
+While more deliveries mean more pay for delivery drivers, it also places them at a greater risk of getting hurt on the roads.

-The Workers’ Compensation Law does provide multiple potential avenues to winning these kinds of cases, but the system as a whole is incredibly complex and difficult to navigate.
-Insurance carriers will hire teams of lawyers that will use the complexities and nuances in the law in their attempts to ensure claimants get the lowest amount possible.
+The Workers’ Compensation Law does provide multiple potential avenues to winning these kinds of cases, but the system as a whole is difficult to navigate.
+Insurance carriers will hire teams of lawyers that will use the complexities and nuances in the law to see that injured workers get the lowest amount possible.